haehn/danielhaehn.com/slides/UMB/a.md

   <source src="100microns/20largest.mp4" type="video/mp4">
 </video><br><span style='font-size:20px;position:absolute;left:30px'>Haehn et al., MDPI Informatics 2017</span>

-Note: automatically segmented<br>just the images are 2 terabytes<br>imagine a dense segmentation.. it is hard<br>let's look again at some automatic segmentation
+Note: top 20 largest neurons in the block<br><br>see the variety in contrast across slices<br><br>creating a dense segmentation is hard..<br>while these neurons look pretty good, let's look again at some automatic segmentation

 ---

 <img src='hairball/label2.png'  border=0 style='border:none;'>

-Note: our algorithm thought that this is one single neuron.. we call it the hairball.<br><br>segmentation in connectomics is hard<br><br>but how do we even get the data in the first place?
+Note: our algorithm thought that this is one single neuron.. it is a huge merge error<br><br>we call it the hairball.<br><br>but how do we even get the data in the first place?

 ---